 Another challenge of 3D spatial reasoning arises from the 6D viewpoint of the camera, \ie, the 3D location and 3D orientation from which we are viewing the 3D scene.
-As shown in \cref{fig:hssd}, 3D spatial reasoning questions can be easier for ``common'' 6D viewpoints, \eg, ones positioned at the eye level with natural viewing angles, while being more challenging for other ``uncommon'' viewpoints.
+As shown in \cref{fig:hssd}, 3D spatial reasoning questions can be easier for common 6D viewpoints, \eg, ones positioned at the eye level with natural viewing angles, while being more challenging for other uncommon viewpoints.
 Although uncommon viewpoints are less populated in most image datasets, cameras in embodied AI and robotics are often positioned in these uncommon viewpoints.
 Hence it is of crucial importance for LMMs to retain good 3D spatial reasoning performance for both common and uncommon viewpoints.
 To fairly compare the 3D spatial reasoning capabilities of LMMs \wrt different camera viewpoints, we annotate another 672 visual question-answer pairs on multi-view synthetic images rendered from the HSSD dataset~\cite{khanna2024habitat}.

 Besides benchmarking a wide variety of open-sourced and proprietary LMMs, our \datasetname{} serves as an important diagnosis benchmark for developing 3D spatially intelligent LMMs.
-Inspired by previous studies on 3D awareness of visual foundation models~\cite{el2024probing,ma2024imagenet3d}, our \datasetname{} takes one step further and evaluates LMMs on fundamental 3D spatial reasoning questions, which provide valuable insights regarding the 3D awareness of visual encoders~\cite{radford2021learning, chen2024vitamin, he2022masked, oquab2023dinov2, kirillov2023segment} and the 3D reasoning capabilities of language models~\cite{chiang2023vicuna, zheng2023judging, touvron2023llama, dubey2024llama}.
+Inspired by previous studies on 3D awareness of visual foundation models~\cite{el2024probing,ma2024imagenet3d}, our \datasetname{} takes one step further and evaluates LMMs on fundamental 3D spatial reasoning questions, which provide valuable insights regarding the 3D awareness of visual encoders~\cite{radford2021learning, chen2024vitamin, he2022masked, oquab2023dinov2, kirillov2023segment} and the 3D reasoning abilities of language models~\cite{chiang2023vicuna, zheng2023judging, touvron2023llama, dubey2024llama}.
 Such results would shed light on downstream tasks that build on 3D spatial reasoning, such as automatic navigation and robotic manipulation.

-To enable a comprehensive and robust evaluation of 3D spatial reasoning capabilities, our \datasetname{} adopts several key designs: (1) a balanced data distribution in multiple aspects, such as a roughly same number of yes/no answers and complementary images pairs that lead to opposite answers given the same question (see \cref{fig:teaser-b}); (2) avoiding questions with trivial answers; and (3) a novel FlipEval strategy designed for robust evaluation of 3D spatial reasoning questions.
+To enable a comprehensive and robust evaluation of 3D spatial reasoning abilities, \datasetname{} adopts several key designs: (1) balanced data distributions in multiple aspects, such as balanced answer distribution and complementary images pairs that lead to opposite answers given the same question (see \cref{fig:teaser-b}); (2) avoiding questions with shortcuts or trivial answers; and (3) a novel FlipEval strategy for robust evaluation of 3D spatial reasoning abilities.